duairc/snap-extensions/README.md

 order.
 The "right" order is an order where every extension's dependencies are initialised before that extension.
-For example, `Snap.Extension.Session.HDBC` would depend on something which would extend the monad with `MonadDBPool`, i.e., `Snap.Extension.DBPool`.
-If you had this configuration it would be important that you put the `dbPoolRunner` before the `sessionRunner` in your `appRunner`.
+For example, `Snap.Extension.Session.HDBC` would depend on something which would extend the monad with `MonadConnectionPool`, i.e., `Snap.Extension.ConnectionPool`.
+If you had this configuration it would be important that you put the `connectionPoolRunner` before the `sessionRunner` in your `appRunner`.

 This `Runner AppState` can then be passed to `runRunner`, whose type signature is